f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Deploy_Ubuntu_Linux_server_machine_in_Red_Hat_OpenShift/ubuntu_deploy_server_in_RedHat_OpenShift.rst

 -------------------------------
 Availability of Ubunut Server Image in OCP Cluster.
 For more details on downloading Ubuntu Image, refer to this `link <https://ubuntu.com/download>`__.

-Steps to deploy Ubuntu Server:
+Steps to deploy Ubuntu Server
 -------------------------------
 Below are the detailed steps to bring up Ubuntu Server machine in OCP